Tristania are a Gothic Metal

 - I Am the Band: Anders Høyvik Hidle

-- Mohs Scale of Rock and Metal Hardness: Varies greatly, but it generally ranges from a 2 to a hard 8
+- Mohs Scale of Rock and Metal Hardness: Usually 7-8, but varies greatly - ranges from a 2 ("Ab Initio") to a 9 ("The Wretched")

-- Revolving Door Band: To the point where only two members that found the band are still around.
+- Revolving Door Band: To the point where only two members that founded the band are still around.